Kaibu/ASM/README.md

 09.07.2013 some performance related improvements
 11.07.2013 profilName now displayed additional to missionName; forced=1 -> preInit=1 in cfgFunctions
 15.07.2013 counter for allMissionObjects added, helps to check if cleanup routines works
-16.07.2013 object counting switchable, default off, change countobjects in asm.ini to 1 to activate
+31.07.2013 object counting interval, configurable in asm.ini, set *objectcountinterval=0* to deactivate (default)